 While this approach offers potential benefits, there are several points to consider.
 As we outline below, it may make more financial sense to overpay your mortgage directly instead of taking out an additional loan.

-First, using a HELOC to accelerate your mortgage usually only makes financial sense if the HELOC interest rate is significantly lower than your mortgage rate.
-This is because when you borrow from a HELOC to accelerate your mortgage, you are effectively replacing one type of loan with another, so your total debt balance remains the same.
+First, using a HELOC to accelerate your mortgage usually only saves you money if the HELOC interest rate is lower than your mortgage rate.
+This is because when you borrow from a HELOC to overpay your mortgage, you are effectively replacing one type of loan with another, so your total debt balance remains the same.

-For example, if you use $30,000 in HELOC proceeds to pay down your mortgage you still have $150,000 in total combined debt with the mortgage ($120,000) and the HELOC ($30,000).
-Unless you lower your average interest rate, because the HELOC rate is lower than your mortgage rate, then you have not gained much financially.
+For example, if you use $30,000 in HELOC proceeds to pay down a $150,000 mortgage, you still have $150,000 in combined debt outstanding with your mortgage ($120,000) plus the HELOC ($30,000).
+Unless you reduce the average interest rate across both loans, because the HELOC rate is lower than your mortgage rate, you have not gained much financially.

-For example, if your mortgage rate is 5% and your HELOC rate is 3.5%, then you benefit from drawing down the HELOC to pay down your mortgage.
+For example, if your mortgage rate is 5% and the HELOC rate is 3.5%, then you benefit from drawing down the HELOC to pay down your mortgage.
 If the HELOC rate is higher than you mortgage rate, however, this approach may actually increase your interest expense, which defeats the purpose of overpaying your mortgage.

-Keep in mind that this approach involves risk because the interest rate on a HELOC is subject to change and potentially increase in the future which may diminish the benefits of using it to accelerate your mortgage.
+Accelerating a mortgage with a HELOC also involves risk because the interest rate on a HELOC is subject to change and potentially increase in the future, which may reduce your interest savings.
 For example, the introductory rate on a HELOC rate may be lower than your current mortgage rate for six months or a year but then the rate may be higher for several years after it adjusts, which increases your financing costs.